Moving walkway: Theatrical sets

-The Phantom of the Opera by Andrew Lloyd Webber uses a travelator in the number 'The Phantom of the Opera' (act one, scene six), to give the illusion the Phantom and Christine are traveling the catacombs below the Paris Opera House a great distance to the Phantom's lair on the subterranean lake.
+The Phantom of the Opera by Andrew Lloyd Webber uses a travelator in the number "The Phantom of the Opera" (act one, scene six), to give the illusion the Phantom and Christine are traveling the catacombs below the Paris Opera House a great distance to the Phantom's lair on the subterranean lake.

 Ski resorts

-Moving walkways known as Magic carpets are also used in ski resorts.
+Moving walkways known as magic carpets are also used in ski resorts.
 Skiers can place their skis on the walkway, which is designed to provide a strong level of grip.
 Since the walkways cannot be too steep and are slow compared to other aerial lifts, they are used especially for beginners or to transport people over a short uphill distance, such as to reach a restaurant or another lift's station.
-Moving walkways can also be found at chairlifts' entrances to help passengers in the boarding process.
+Moving walkways can also be found at the entrances of chairlifts to help passengers in the boarding process.

 Retail

 In the UK, inclined travelators are used in stores, including Asda, B&M Bargains, IKEA, Marks & Spencer, Morrisons, Sainsbury's, and Tesco.
 For example, Tesco in Aberystwyth uses six inclined travelators (three up, three down in a criss-cross layout) to transport shoppers and their trolleys between the store, the rooftop car park and the under-store car park.

-In the United States, inclined walkways can be found in certain IKEA, Menards, Publix, H-E-B, Costco Wholesale, and Whole Foods Market stores.
+In the United States, inclined walkways can be found in certain IKEA, Menards, Publix, H-E-B, Wegmans, Costco Wholesale, and Whole Foods Market stores.

+Safety

+When in operation, travelators have similar safety risks to traditional escalators, with the most common injuries on travelators being caused by tripping or falling over, and thus typically have similar guidelines to escalators to use them safely.